muthurajr/spark-gradle-template/README.md

 # spark-gradle-template
-A project template for spark projects with Scala or Python using Gradle
+A project template for spark projects with Scala using Gradle